shakeelansari63/Training/CSharp+Angular/README.md

 ## Adding Entity Framework to Project

 If you are using VSCode, you can use nuGet Gallery Extension to add Entity Framework and Database Provider to the project.
-For SQLite, you would neen
+For SQLite, you would need

 ```
 Microsoft.EntityFrameworkCore.Sqlite